trey-rosius/babysitter_api/README.md

 No 2 users can have same username and email.
 We'll use a condition expression ensure uniqueness,then use 2 put request inside a dynamodb transaction api.
 <br />

-DynamoDB transactions provide developers with atomicity, consistency, isolation, and durability (ACID) across tables.
+DynamoDb transactions provide developers with atomicity, consistency, isolation, and durability (ACID) across tables.
 It processes requests in batches.
 If one request in the batch fails, the whole batch fails.
 The batch succeeds, when all requests succeed and that's exactly the use case we want.
 <br />